 Napoleon, however, did not wait for the voting outcome to establish the new regime: he made his brothers Joseph and Louis French princes, Great Elector, and Constable; he appointed eighteen marshals; he chose Fouché as Minister of General Police.
 The Emperor dispatched the first crosses of the Legion of Honor at a ceremony organized on July 14th at the Invalides , seated on a throne, surrounded by the eagles of the French Empire, ministers, marshals, and dignitaries of the Imperial Household.

 There was nothing left for him to do but be crowned as a new Charlemagne, by Pope Pius VII in person.
 The invitation he sent to the Pope on September 15th was accepted, and Napoleon received him on 25th November at Fontainebleau .
-After the necessary religious marriage of Napoleon and Josephine de Beauharnais, hastily celebrated by Cardinal Joseph Fesch on the 29th, the coronation took place on December 2nd, 1804 in Notre-Dame de Paris , in front of painter Jacques-Louis David, recipient of an order for four pictures of the coronation.
+After the necessary religious marriage of Napoleon and Josephine de Beauharnais, hastily celebrated by Cardinal Joseph Fesch on the 29th, the coronation took place on December 2nd, 1804 in Notre-Dame de Paris .
+The famous painter Jacques-Louis David, who has recieved an order for four pictures of the coronation, immortalized the scene.

 The Italian republic, through its consultation meeting in Paris on March 15th, 1805, followed the movement promoted by France: Napoleon was crowned as King of Italy on May 26th in the cathedral of Milan.
 This did not prevent him from signing a week later the decree annexing Genoa and Liguria to France (June 4).
 Soon after, he appointed his adoptive son Eugène de Beauharnais as Viceroy of Italy.